 - a.
 Telephone usage in the Dean of Students Office by students shall be: - 1.
 Before/after school - 2.
 During lunch - b.
 Students are not to leave classes to use the telephone, nor is there adequate time during passing between classes for students to use the telephone. - c.
 Outside calls to students during the school day: - 1.
 Emergency medical calls will be processed via the Dean of Students' Office. - 2.
 Other outside calls will be screened by the Dean of Students' Office to determine appropriateness for forwarding information. - d.
-Use of cell phones is prohibited during the school day.
+Use of cell phones is prohibited during the school day except with permission of the teacher